joone/fosscomics/content/posts/6. The Origin of the Hacker Culture/index.md

 tags: Hacker, PDP-1, Spacewar!, MIT, LISP, ITS, MIT AI Lab, Eric S. Raymond, ARPAnet
 ---

 Note: These comics were written with reference to Eric S. Raymond's "[A Brief History of Hackerdom](http://www.catb.org/~esr/writings/cathedral-bazaar/hacker-history/)."
-The phrase "real programmers" is Raymond's retrospective framing, not a neutral historical category.

 ![Eric S. Raymond gestures as he introduces his retrospective account of early programmers.](images/6_1.png "size:70%")
 > "In the beginning, there were 'real programmers.'"